-A student’s academic advisor must approve all courses so that they can ensure that a student will stay on track to graduate on-time.
+A student’s academic advisor must approve all courses so that they can ensure that a student will stay on track to graduate on time.
 Advisors may approve courses to count for graduation or general education credit.
 A department or program chair must sign off on all courses that are to count for a major or minor.

-Students should work with their own program provider, if not Lake Forest faculty-led, to determine the cancellation policy to understand what happens if a program is cancelled before a program begins or during a program.
+Students should work with their specific program provider, if not Lake Forest faculty-led, to determine the cancellation policy to understand what happens if a program is cancelled before a program begins or during a program.
 Students may want to work with an insurance provider to help with travel costs, and Lake Forest will assist students in obtaining credit, when possible.

-For all other courses/programs on the approved list of affiliated off-campus study programs, the course titles and grades will appear on the student’s Lake Forest College transcript and be considered Lake Forest credit.
-(EXCEPTION: Chinese Government Scholarship - see below.)
+Course titles and grades will appear on the student’s Lake Forest College transcript and be considered Lake Forest credit.
 However, the grades will not count toward the GPA except for Dean’s List and honors calculations.
-Students may not opt to take these courses as Pass/Fail through the College, but may elect to do so if allowed by their host program.
-Not all host programs allow Pass/Fail, and students should confirm with their departmental advisor at Lake Forest to determine whether their department will accept Pass/Fail courses toward the major or minor.
+Students may not opt to take these courses as Pass/NoPass through the College, but may elect to do so if allowed by their host program.
+Not all host programs allow Pass/NoPass, and students should confirm with their departmental advisor at Lake Forest to determine whether their department will accept Pass/NoPass courses toward the major or minor.

 Students cannot choose to withdraw from a course after the grade has been received, nor ask the Registrar to not post one of the courses.

-Lake Forest College uses a Home Tuition model for off-campus programs and students are charged their LFC tuition for all LFC-approved semester programs.
+Lake Forest College uses a ‘Home Tuition’ model for GEO programs, which means that students are charged their LFC tuition for all LFC-approved semester programs.

 A student receiving financial aid (scholarship, grant, loan) at Lake Forest may be able to use that aid for an approved semester program.
 Please see the Financial Aid Office to determine your anticipated out-of-pocket costs.
 Please see our Off-Campus Study and Financial Aid page for further guidance, as well as the Study Abroad Financials page.

-Students may carry financial aid to a TOTAL of two LFC-approved semester programs, not including Lake Forest College in the Loop.
+Students may carry financial aid to a total of two LFC-approved semester programs (not including Lake Forest College in the Loop).
 If a student participates in two semesters, one of those semesters MUST be an Exchange.

-Students who earn credit from an approved off-campus program and whose financial aid has been applied to that program may not drop—in whole or in part—any such credit without also fully reimbursing the College for all aid transferred to that program.
+Students who earn credit from an approved GEO program and whose financial aid has been applied to that program may not drop—in whole or in part—any such credit without also fully reimbursing the College for all aid transferred to that program.